google/mesop/docs/internal/publishing.md

 ## Bump the version

-Update `mesop/pip_package/setup.py` version field to the next version.
+Update `mesop/version.py` by incrementing the version number.
+We follow semver.

 ## Install locally